 An IB is the person that introduces you to the FCM.
 The IB can negotiate certain terms with an FCM so it is also important you chose an IB that works best with you.

-This is where Midland IRA comes in.
+This is where Midland Trust comes in.
 We handle the paperwork and walk you through the whole process of opening up accounts and moving the funds from a bank account to a trading account.